hamb0n-3/osinter/docs/modules/internal_modules.md

 Scans for verbose error messages in HTTP responses and raw text data.
 By identifying specific error signatures from various programming languages and frameworks, this feature helps uncover misconfigurations, debugging information, and potential vulnerabilities.
 This insight is invaluable for identifying weak points or anomalies in web applications.

 #### Content Security Policy (CSP) Extraction
 The CSP extraction capability focuses on extracting domains from Content-Security-Policy headers.
-By analyzing these headers, BBOT can identify additional domains which can get fed back into the scan.
+By analyzing these headers, OSINTER can identify additional domains which can get fed back into the scan.

 #### Serialization Detection
 Serialized objects are a common source of serious security vulnerabilities.
 Excavate aims to detect those used in Java, .NET, and PHP applications.

 #### Functionality Detection
 Looks for specific web functionalities such as file upload fields and WSDL URLs.
-By identifying these elements, BBOT can pinpoint areas of the application that may require further scrutiny for security vulnerabilities.
+By identifying these elements, OSINTER can pinpoint areas of the application that may require further scrutiny for security vulnerabilities.

 #### Non-HTTP Scheme Detection
 The non-HTTP scheme detection capability extracts URLs with non-HTTP schemes, such as ftp, mailto, and javascript.
-By identifying these URLs, BBOT can uncover additional vectors for attack or information leakage.
+By identifying these URLs, OSINTER can uncover additional vectors for attack or information leakage.

 #### Custom Yara Rules